sotrh/learn-wgpu/docs/intermediate/tutorial13-threading/README.md

 ## Parallelizing loading models and textures

-Currently we load the materials and meshes of our model one at a time.
+Currently, we load the materials and meshes of our model one at a time.
 This is a perfect opportunity for multithreading!
 All our changes will be in `model.rs`.
 Let's first start with the materials.
 We'll convert the regular for loop into a `par_iter().map()`.

 ```rust
 // resources.rs